tjana17/JK-Portfolio/README.md

 <h3>Portfolio App - SwiftUI</h3>
 <hr>

-Portfolio App - SwiftUI is a simple Personal Portfolio app with list of apps and achievements done by Janarthanan Kannan(Myself) using the lotte & SwiftUI animations.
+Portfolio App - SwiftUI is a simple Personal Portfolio app with list of apps and achievements done by Janarthanan Kannan(Myself) using the lottie & SwiftUI animations.
 <br/><br/><br/>
 <h3>Tech Used</h3>
 <hr>